what is bartending

 Friendly

-Paying attention to the need of the customers
+Paying attention to the needs of the customers

-Good actor – never shows your bad mood
+Good actor – never shows your lousy mood

 Sympathize with those who are not feeling well

-According to Haney’s Manual(1869) and Harry Johnson(1888), the importance of appearance can be the difference between making or breaking the bartender’s carrier and can be detrimental to the business.
+According to Haney’s Manual(1869) and Harry Johnson(1888), appearance can be the difference between making or breaking the bartender’s career and can be detrimental to the business.

 “The way the bartenders carry themselves behind a bar and their impression on the clientele is an important part of how people view our craft”.¹ – Harry Johnson